 Challenging Cognitive Distortions Automatic Thought Record Worksheet

-Worksheet updated on July 25th, 2018
+Worksheet updated on February 18th, 2019

-An ATR pulls in all of the material to teach the patient how to use CBT in specific situations.
-It brings to light how our reactions to situations have just as big an impact as the situations themselves
+An automatic thought record (ATR) teaches people how to use CBT in specific situa-tions.
+It breaks down the process of how reactions to situations have just as big an im-pact as the situations themselves.

 About This Worksheet

+This is the Challenging Cognitive Distortions Automatic Thought Record Worksheet.
 This worksheet is an ATR that breaks down how cognitive distortions impact our core beliefs and how we react to situations.